The Scoop on Blood in Cat Urine

 You go to scoop your cat's litter box and discover blood in your cat's urine -- but don't panic!
 While finding blood in cat urine is alarming, your first step should be to call your veterinarian for an appointment.
 You'll instantly feel better once you know your vet will answer your questions in the near future.
 Here are the possible causes for the blood as well as what you can expect when you take your cat in to be examined.

 How Soon Should Your Cat See a Veterinarian?

 You should get in touch with a medical professional as soon as possible.
 Dr. Kathleen Small, veterinarian and owner of Le Chat Cat Hospital, says, "Hematuria, the medical term for red blood cells in urine, can potentially be a sign of serious feline disease.
-A pet owner should contact their veterinarian, or an emergency veterinary hospital, right away to discuss the pet's symptom and to determine the urgency of the situation."
+A pet owner or sitter should contact their veterinarian, or an emergency veterinary hospital, right away to discuss the pet's symptom and to determine the urgency of the situation."

 "Some conditions can become life-threatening quite quickly if not treated appropriately," says Dr. Laura Campbell, associate veterinarian at Lambs Gap Animal Hospital.
 Dr. Campbell also emphasizes that cat owners should allow their veterinarian to "determine if it's a life-threatening situation rather than trying to figure it out at home."